 The democratization of knowledge is generally a good thing.
 But the DIY era has created a challenge for attorneys: Legal consumers with an over-inflated sense of confidence and a diminished appreciation for formal legal knowledge and training.

 A DIY-first population doesn’t think they need professionals for most things – at least not initially.
 The problem appears when they finally do decide something is critical enough for them to call in the real pros.
 Their expectations are very high – all-knowing-wizard levels of high.

 Believing they know a great deal about the topic, they come to you with lofty expectations.
 You studied this in school.
 You have the credentials.
 So, you must know everything.

 But that’s an impossible expectation.
-You cannot immediately know and answer questions every legal matter.
+You cannot immediately know and answer questions about every legal matter.
 Accurate, comprehensive legal guidance requires thorough and thoughtful research.
 For a client base accustomed to finding answers via three-minute videos, that’s a bitter pill to swallow.

 The proliferation of DIY culture has changed the modern client service model.
 To meet this brand of clients’ needs, you must be quick, and you must have answers to everything.
 Fortunately, through a combination of existing knowledge and supplemental resources, you can be the expert your clients expect.

 This one may feel like a no-brainer.
 You respond as soon as you can.
 You always have.
 But if you’re working with a 24 to 48-hour turnaround time, that may not be quick enough.
 Shifting to a 24-hour mindset will keep clients happier and reduce the number of follow-up inquiries.